 This the final installment of my overly long and neurotically detailed autopsy of Dark Albion.
 It was a good ride, but it must end, as all things do.

-This review will cover the section about Adventuring in Dark Albion and, given the abundance of useless historical detail that has limited utility in an actual game, this is long overdue.
-This section makes a point that overland travel in Albion is unreliable and fraught with peril if one strays from the Royal Highways and maps of the many dirt roads, tiny villages and ancient barrows are virtually nonexistant and thus one is often forced to rely upon the dubious aid of guides.
+This review will cover the section about Adventuring in Dark Albion and, given the abundance of useless historical detail that has limited utility in an actual game, this part was long overdue.
+DA makes a point that overland travel in Albion is unreliable and fraught with peril if one strays from the Royal Highways and maps of the many dirt roads, tiny villages and ancient barrows are virtually nonexistent and thus one is often forced to rely upon the dubious aid of guides.

 Adventure was promised and it is provided.
 No less then seven small sample adventures are generously supplied to us, with not merely a collection of tombs, warrens, burrows an barrows but also a military encampment, a fair and a royal court.
 I say adventures but they are more along the line of an adventure outline, with maps and details given for the tombs.
 The dungeons have a sort of classic/realistic feel going for them that I kind of dig.
 No wonky anti-gravity rivers or nonsensical procedurally generated mega-dungeon wackiness, they feel like actual tombs, albeit it with animated statue tomfoolery, undead inhabitation, illusions and magic wards.
 No new ground is broken but all of these are good for a couple of evenings of fun.
 Perhaps the collaboration with Crouzet, who is credited for writing the tombs, served to elevate the material?

 The elven tomb is pretty neat.
 Staples of classic dungeon design, animated statues, false tombs, secret doors, traps, cursed treasure and undead elven princes out for revenge are all there.
-The treasure is a lot better then the garbage in the magic section, highpoint being a cursed elven crown that can cast mass suggestion but will age anyone who is unworthy.
-It feels like a good Dungeon Magazine adventure.
+The treasure is a lot better then the garbage in the magic section, highpoint being a cursed elven crown that can cast mass suggestion but will age anyone who is unworthy of it.
+It reads like a good Dungeon Magazine adventure.
 Not groundbreaking, but good fun.

 Not so the Arcadian catacomb, despite its attempt at nonlinearity and realism.
-The use of alternate names for Arcadian deities smacks of laziness, replacing Saturnus with Pluto for god of the dead seems pointless and lazy.
+The use of alternate names for Arcadian deities smacks of laziness, replacing Saturnus with Pluto for god of the dead seems pointless and comes across as lazy.
 As outline it is a decent effort at a realistic catacomb.
-The Barrow Mound (and given the amount of fucking Barrows in DA you will at least get use out of this one if nothing else), provides a useless reason for its undead guardians (ley lines), a waste of time, since every tomb described so far has had undead guardians.
+The Barrow Mound (and given the amount of fucking Barrows in DA you will at least get use out of this one if nothing else), provides a useless reason’ detre for its undead guardians (Ley lines), a waste of time, since every tomb described so far has had undead guardians.
 Having to chisel one’s way in through the sealed stone entrance is a nice touch though, reminds me of Barrowmaze.
 The rest is just outline.
 Eh.

-On the historical side of adventure, the army camp is barely an outline with no map, though a few useful notes on running army camps are provided, the adventure seeds for the court are by the numbers.
+On the more historical side of the adventure section: the army camp is barely an outline with no map, albeit with a few useful notes on running army camps.
+The adventure seeds for the court are by the numbers.
 Marriage, affairs, poverty, someone dies, someone might be a spy, the Lord must pick a side in the Rose War etc. The suggested adventures sound lame as shit.
 Someone is a spy.
 The PCS must find out who!
 This needed specific examples or something to elevate it, right now one wonders why it is even here.
 Were there pages to fill?
 Had they run out of open-source art?

 Jousting Section.
 I will provide a single entry and you may judge for yourself whether or not you would find this exciting.
 I like low-level stuff but this seems to fall under the level of “low-level” into “trivial-chores.”
 There are pickpockets at the fair.
 Oh no!